rossana87/Project_1/README.md

 #### Direction of the snake

 This function changes the snake’s direction based on the arrow keys that are pressed on the keyboard.
 I created a global variable called `let direction = 1`, which represents the default direction that is right.
-Then, I created an if statement that controls the different directions and the snake direction was captured using an event listener.
+Then I created an if statement that controls the different directions and the snake direction was captured using an event listener.
 To prevent the snake going immediately to the opposite direction, in the if statement I included that if the snake is going right cannot go left and so on.

 ```js